 We have entered into employment agreements with each of our executive officers.
 Under these agreements, each of our executive officers is employed for a specified time period.
-We may terminate employment for cause, at any time, without advance notice or remuneration, for certain acts of the executive officer, such as conviction or plea of guilty to a felony or any crime involving moral turpitude, negligent or dishonest acts to our detriment, or misconduct or a failure to perform agreed duties.
-We may also terminate an executive officer's employment without cause upon three-month advance written notice.
-In such case of termination by us, we will provide severance payments to the executive officer as expressly required by applicable law of the jurisdiction where the executive officer is based.
-The executive officer may resign at any time with a three-month advance written notice.
+We may terminate employment for cause, at any time, without advance notice or remuneration, for certain acts of the executive officer, such as conviction or plea of guilty to a felony or any crime involving moral turpitude, gross negligence or dishonest acts to our detriment, or misconduct or a failure to perform agreed duties.
+We may also terminate an executive officer's employment without cause upon sixty days advance written notice.
+In such case of termination by us, we will provide severance payments to the executive officer as set forth in the employment agreement.
+The executive officer may resign at any time with a one-month advance written notice.